Skip to content

 Waite said that his time at Emerson was instrumental to his success.
 Professors Pamela Painter and DeWitt Henry helped him both in and out of class.
 In fact, Henry helped him get the St. Botolph grant that he used to fund the writing of his novel.

 Waite also pointed to the network of other writers he developed at Emerson as a key part of his education.
-“I think the important thing about coming to Emerson and doing an MFA was that I got that group of friends that I keep in touch with, that I talk to all the time, and can rely on,” he said.
+“I think the important thing about coming to Emerson and doing a Master of Fine Arts was that I got that group of friends that I keep in touch with, that I talk to all the time, and can rely on,” he said.
 “We still run fiction by each other and even get together sometimes and do writing sessions together.
 I really found that community I was looking for.”

 With his first novel behind him, Waite is now writing the second of his two-book deal, the story of a Mexican drug cartel’s move into a New Mexican town.